About

 Welcome!
 We are a research group based at Dartmouth College's Department of Computer Science in beautiful Hanover, New Hampshire.

-We call this dual focus the science and art of human-AI systems.
+We treat this as both a scientific and a design problem space, and call this dual focus the science and art of human-AI systems.

 Keywords: Machine Learning, Human-Computer Interaction, Human Behavior, Creativity, Generative Models, Interactive Systems, Interpretability, Steerability, Human-AI Collaboration, Augmented Intelligence, Cognitive Tools, Human-Centered AI, Human-AI Co-Evolution, Human-in-the-Loop Systems

-Research Vision
+Research Pillars

 We work across the stack of human-AI systems: